 Community engagement is a key strategy to achieving the core teaching, research, and service missions of UNCG.
 In recognition of the importance of, as well as challenges associated with, enacting truly reciprocal partnerships for mutual benefit, there are many offices across UNCG that support students, faculty, staff, and community partners through a wide range of professional development opportunities, events, and services related to outreach and engagement.

 Institute for Community & Economic Engagement

-The Office of Leadership and Service-Learning (OLSL) at UNCG serves as a catalyst for the development of experiential curricular and co-curricular leadership and service-learning initiatives.
+The Office of Leadership and Civic Engagement (OLCE) at UNCG serves as a catalyst for the development of experiential curricular and co-curricular leadership and service-learning initiatives.
 Through civic engagement, community partner collaboration, and personal reflection, we prepare students for a life of active citizenship.
-OLSL assists students in developing a personal philosophy of leadership while gaining valuable and diverse experiences, empowering them to effect positive change and serve as citizen-leaders in a global community.
-OLSL provides assistance to faculty members who wish to incorporate service-learning into their curricula, including help with developing curricula, critical reflection, and assessments, as well as finding community partners.
+OLCE assists students in developing a personal philosophy of leadership while gaining valuable and diverse experiences, empowering them to effect positive change and serve as citizen-leaders in a global community.
+OLCE provides assistance to faculty members who wish to incorporate service-learning into their curricula, including help with developing curricula, critical reflection, and assessments, as well as finding community partners.
 Community partners may contact the Office to find volunteers to serve in nonprofits.
-For questions, contact OLSL.
+For questions, contact OLCE.

 Community Engagement in the School of Health and Human Sciences